mminute/hapiDogs/readme.txt

 2) Create src dir with subdirs models and controllers models for schema, controllers for logic
 3) Define dog schema -> src/models/dog.js

--- Added .eslintrc file to set to es6 and eliminate 'keyword const is reserved'

 4) Create dogs controller -> src/controllers/dog.js
 5) Create server.js to map controllers to routes/handlers
+6) Add bootstrap.js file to route to make it easier to fire up the app
+7) Add "start" to "scripts" in package.json

+6) Fire It Up!